What is it about celebrity status and bankruptcy? For some reason, it seems that fortune and fame often come with bankruptcy.

 Celebrity often comes with a big paycheck.
 And sometimes that paycheck results in bankruptcy.
 According to Sports Illustrated, 78% of NFL players file for bankruptcy within two years of retiring from the league.

 And it’s not just footballers that file.
-Billionaire and presidential candidate Donald Trump has notoriously filed for bankruptcy four times.
+President Donald Trump has notoriously filed for bankruptcy four times.
 Heavyweight champion Mike Tyson earned over $400 million during his fighting career and managed to still go bankrupt, listing $23 million in debts.
 Singer MC Hammer was forced to sell his $30 million house as part of his bankruptcy and Burt Reynolds was forced to auction off some of his personal stuff, including the 1998 Golden Globe award he won for his role in Boogie Nights and a gold watch Sally Field had given him.While he denied he was bankrupt, the actor made $2.5 million from the auction.
 And most recently 50 Cent has filed for bankruptcy, yet has still flaunted his riches in Instagram pictures of him posing with big stacks of cash.